About SAIL Innovation Lab

-At this critical period in the nation’s history, Nigeria urgently needs crop of leaders who are in tune with global trends and ready to harness enormous opportunities that the current digital revolution age presents for the overall advancement of the people.
-Having failed to maximize the opportunities of the agricultural and industrial ages, It will therefore be disastrous for the nation to loss out again in the digital revolution era.
+At this critical period in the nation’s history, Nigeria urgently needs a crop of leaders who are in tune with global trends and ready to harness the enormous opportunities that the current digital revolution age presents for the overall advancement of the people.
+Having failed to maximize the possibilities of the agricultural and industrial ages, It will be disastrous for the nation to lose out again in the digital revolution era.

 Senator Mukhail Adetokunbo Abiru is one of the few leaders who are aligning with the realities of now and the future by onboarding his constituents on the tech and digital revolution.
 He knows that jobs and opportunities of the future reside in tech.

-As a discerning leader, he saw how technology is shaping social interactions, mode of worship, commerce, education and even politics.
-This necessitated the establishment of the Senator Abiru Innovation Lab (SAIL), the first of its kind in Lagos East Senatorial District.
+As a discerning leader, he saw how technology is shaping social interactions, modes of worship, commerce, education, and even politics.
+This necessitated the establishment of the SAIL Innovation Lab, the first of its kind in Lagos East Senatorial District.

-SAIL, an initiative of the Tokunbo Abiru Constituency Team (TACT) Foundation is a dedicated Innovation and tech lab that is providing relevant technology, business and digital skills to tech enthusiasts and young entrepreneurs across the Lagos East Senatorial District.
+SAIL, an initiative of the SAIL Foundation is a dedicated Innovation and tech lab that is providing relevant technology, business, and digital skills to tech enthusiasts and young entrepreneurs across the Lagos East Senatorial District.

 In driving SAIL, Abiru partnered with Co-creation Hub (Cc-Hub), a dedicated Innovation and tech company that makes use of social capital & technology to accelerate economic prosperity.
 In order to develop training programmes that will be most impactful, in 2021, Cc-Hub, with the Senator’s team conducted a survey using a human-centered design approach across selected locations in the Lagos East Senatorial District.
 The preponderance of responses from constituents surveyed informed the design of the 5 pilot programmes.